 - Dialogue and interactive systems

 - Digital humanities

 - Machine translation

 - Multi-linguality in NLP

 - Sentiment analysis and opinion mining

 Conference proceedings will be published in open-access digital formats.
 Past PACLIC proceeding papers have been indexed in Scopus (since PACLIC 19 in 2005) and listed in ACL Anthology.
 According to Google Scholar, PACLIC currently has an h5-index of 10 and the h5-median is 13.

-Submissions should describe substantial, original, and unpublished work written in readable and plain English and may not exceed 8 pages, including references and appendices.
+Submissions should describe substantial, original, and unpublished work written in readable and plain English and may not exceed 8 pages, including EXCLUDING references and appendices.
 Accepted papers will be presented in either regular sessions or poster sessions as determined by the program committee.
 Each author may only have one accepted paper as the first author.

 The Hong Kong Polytechnic University

 Hung Hom, Kowloon